Instant Pot Caramelized Onions

 Making this recipe or others?

-Pressure Cooker Caramelized Onions add a ton of flavor to any dish.
-Making this caramelized onion recipe in your Instant Pot cuts the cooking time in half compared with traditional cooking methods.
+Instant Pot Caramelized Onions add a ton of flavor to any dish.
+Making this caramelized onion recipe in your pressure cooker cuts the cooking time in half.

 - 4 tbsp unsalted butter (ghee)